St. Louis Cardinals (NFL): Early 1970s

 In 1970, the NFL and AFL completed their merger, and the Cardinals were placed in the new NFC East division.
 They posted three consecutive shutouts in November, blanking the Oilers, Patriots, and the Cowboys, the latter a 38–0 victory on Monday Night Football in the Cotton Bowl.
-But St. Louis collapsed down the stretch, losing December games to the New York Giants, Detroit Lions, and Washington to finish 8–5–1 and out of the playoffs.
+But St. Louis collapsed down the stretch, losing December games to the New York Giants, Detroit Lions, and Washington Redskins to finish 8–5–1 and out of the playoffs.
 The Cardinals then regressed to three consecutive 4–9–1 seasons from 1971 to 1973.
 Bill Bidwill became sole owner in 1972; he would own the team until his death in 2019.
 Only the New York Giants and Chicago Bears have been in the hands of one family longer than the Cardinals.

 Head Coach Bob Hollway was fired after consecutive 4-9-1 seasons in 1971 and 1972.
 1972 season; he was replaced the following year by Don Coryell, who had built a powerhouse program at San Diego State.

 1974–1977

 The Cardinals raced out a 7–0 record to open the 1974 season and won the NFC East championship — their first division or conference title since their unsuccessful title defense of 1948 — by a season sweep of the Redskins.
-However, the team did not receive home-field advantage; under the NFL playoff format of the day, the venue of first-round games simply rotated among division champions and in 1974 it was the NFC East champion's turn to go on the road.
+Normally, this would have assured the Cardinals of their first home playoff game since the 1947 championship season.
+However, they did not receive homefield advantage; under the NFL playoff format of the day, the venue of first round games simply rotated among division champions and in 1974 it was the NFC East champion's turn to go on the road.
 A victory in the first round would have brought the NFC Championship Game to St. Louis, but this was not to be.
 While the Cardinals took an early 7–0 lead against the Minnesota Vikings in Bloomington, Minnesota, a missed field goal just before halftime sapped their momentum.
 The Vikings scored 16 points in the first seven minutes of the second half and cruised to a 30–14 victory.

-The Cardinals repeated as NFC East champions in 1975, but were once again denied home-field advantage in the first round.
-The playoff format had been changed before the season to ensure that the two division champions with the best records in each conference earned home-field advantage in the divisional round – as it happened, the Cardinals were the lowest-seeded NFC division champion.
+The Cardinals repeated as NFC East champions in 1975, but were once again denied homefield advantage in the first round.
+The playoff format had been changed before the season to ensure that the two division champions with the best records in each conference earned homefield advantage in the divisional round – as it happened, the Cardinals had the worst record of the NFC division champions.
 The playoff game against the Los Angeles Rams was a disaster: Lawrence McCutcheon set an NFL playoff record by rushing for 202 yards, and Jack Youngblood and Bill Simpson returned interceptions for touchdowns, staking the Rams to a 28–9 halftime lead en route to a 35–23 victory at the Los Angeles Memorial Coliseum.
 The defeat ultimately cost the Cardinals yet another chance to host the NFC Championship Game, as their division rival Cowboys ended up beating the NFC Central champion Vikings the next day in Bloomington.